Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 Read: How To Use Pony Cylinders For Wreck Diving

-Independent Double / Sidemount Cylinders.
+Independent Double / Sidemount Cylinders

-Two cylinders of equal size, which combined contain sufficient gas for the planned dive.
-Rock Bottom Gas Management principles should be used to determine the required volume to cover an air-sharing emergency using a single cylinder.
-The minimum reserve for air-sharing ascent should be based on a worst-case scenario in that one cylinder is unavailable.
-Gas volumes from both cylinders should be matched as the dive progresses (i.e. the diver utilizes 20BAR from one cylinder before switching to the other cylinder and using 20BAR, then switching back for 20 BAR etc)
+The minimum reserve for air-sharing ascent should be based on a worst-case scenario in which one cylinder is unavailable.
+Gas volumes from both cylinders should be matched as the dive progresses (i.e. the diver utilizes 20BAR from one cylinder before switching to the other cylinder and using 20BAR, then switching back for 20 BAR, etc)

 sidemount for advanced wreck diving